 - ¼ cup low-sodium soy sauce

 - 1 – 3 tsp red chili flakes, based on desired spiciness

 - 1 tsp sesame oil

 - 1 – 2 Tbsp honey, based on your desired sweetness level

-- Once the chicken is ready, reduce heat to low and pour the bulgogi sauce on top of the chicken.
-Stir to combine and simmer on low until the sauce thickens slightly - for about 2 - 5 minutes.
+- Once the chicken is ready, reduce the heat to low and pour the bulgogi sauce on top of the chicken.
+Stir to combine and simmer on low until the sauce thickens slightly – for about 2 – 5 minutes.
 Taste and add more red chili flakes, if desired.
-NOTE: make sure heat is on low or the sauce will burn.
+NOTE: make sure the heat is on low, or the sauce will burn.